broadinstitute/cellprofiler-on-Terra/terra_workspace/dashboard.md

 1. Clone this workspace.
     * Need help?
 See the Terra workspace [video tutorial](https://www.youtube.com/watch?v=mYUNQyAJ6WI) and [docs](https://support.terra.bio/hc/en-us/articles/360026130851-Make-your-own-project-workspace).
 2. Run notebook `create_terra_data_tables.ipynb` so that the data tables in your clone are updated to have output result paths in your clone's workspace bucket instead of the source workspace.
+Use the default environment when creating the Jupyter cloud enviroment.
+    * Need help?
+See the Terra Jupyter notebook [video tutorial](https://www.youtube.com/watch?v=DO7idRZtWkA) and [docs](https://support.terra.bio/hc/en-us/articles/9612453133467).
 3. Use Data Table "plate" to run the workflows in this order:
     * Need help?
 See the Terra workflow [video tutorial](https://youtu.be/aHqp76vx5V8) and [docs](https://support.terra.bio/hc/en-us/articles/360034701991-Pipelining-with-workflows).
     * `0_create_load_data` with all parameters empty except the following